aws-samples/aws-service-catalog-reference-architectures/labs/end-to-end-it-lifecycle-management/README.md

-# Building an end-to-end IT Lifecycle flow
+# Build end-to-end IT lifecycle management on AWS

 ## **Setup**
 *maybe create a markdown for each of these items*